 A good example of Mets fans: One game I was sitting behind a group of 4 large dudes with thick Long Island accents in really good seats.
 The National Anthem that day was being song by a group developmentally challenged elementary students.
 The fact that these kids were overcoming their own insecurities and singing a tricky song to a large crowd was somewhat inspirational even though the quality of the singing was, by objective measures, awful.
 About halfway through the song, one of the louts behind me says to his buddy in a semi-hushed voice, “Dude, I dare you to boo” (inappropriate, but hilarious) only to be met with a “Shaddup and let the little retards sing.”
 That’s your stereotypical Mets fan: rough around the edges with a sense of gallows humor, but ultimately good-hearted.

 Other things make a Mets game fun.
 The rendition of Lou Monte’s Lazy Mary after the 7th inning stretch is one of the better follow-up songs in baseball.
 Mr. Met, when he’s not flipping the bird, is a cool mascot.
 The “Meet the Mets” ditty that comes pre-game is one of the better vintage team songs.
 The T-shirts they fire from the T-shirt cannons are better quality than freebies in other parks.
-I also like how the Mets post the starting lineup for the day using giant baseball cards as you enter the main rotunda.
 And the constant flow of planes in and out of nearby LaGuardia remind you you’re still in an urban area despite being in an enclosed stadium.

 It’s almost as good a baseball experience as it is a dining experience.